 VFX View helps to manage size of the viewer so that effect settings can be easily managed.
 It also assists in the alignment of titles and subtitles.

 The AUDIO View handles the audio waveforms at bottom of desktop and also helps to control Pan settings and assists in meter bar tracking.

 Step 1: Hit the local files tab.

 Step 2: Now hit the places tab to move to the drive or folder whatever you require.
-Note that you cannot import files with incompatible frame rates to your project; software will indicate it as an error with red mark.
+Note that you cannot import files with incompatible frame rates to your project; the software will indicate it as an error with red mark.

-Step 3: Choose your file import method from drop down list.
+Step 3: Choose your file import method from drop-down list.
 You can choose anything from: Create Link, Copy Local and Transcode options.